atalaymurat/config/01archSetup.md

 vdpauinfo
 ```
 then vola
-some app like OBS-studio do not work with LTS kernel try ZEN kernel incase
+some app like OBS-studio do not work with LTS kernel try ZEN kernel incase of problem